 "Corporate veil" pierced and defendant owner of corporation held personally liable -- under theories of constructive trust, unjust enrichment, implied contract and restitution -- for monies advanced to defendant's corporation by decedent.

-Although he made no voluntary election to do so, 50% shareholder of closely-held corporation ordered to pay estate of other 50% shareholder the fair value, as determined by the court, of its interest in the corporation.
+Although he made no voluntary election to do so, 50% shareholder of closely-held corporation ordered to pay estate of deceased 50% shareholder the fair value, as determined by the court, of deceased shareholder's interest in the corporation.

 Grantor's action to reform deed time-barred when grantor learned of alleged error in deed more than six years prior to commencing action.

-A trustee is not liable for failure to diversify a trust if the trust is funded solely with the stock of a closely-held company which has an unusual capital structure making it difficult to liquidate for its full value.
+Trustee is not liable for failure to diversify a trust where trust funded solely with the stock of a closely-held company which had an unusual capital structure making it difficult to liquidate for its full value.